-When looking for a lymphoma definition first look at how cancer is defined.
 Cancer is a complex, confusing, and ever-shifting field of medicine.
 While we know and understand more about the disease today than we did forty, twenty, even five years ago, there is still plenty that is not understood.
-As new insights come to light and disprove previously held theories, the way we regularly define cancer becomes necessarily malleable, else we would never make any new advances or breakthroughs.
-This flexible definition, which acts like a moving target, is equally adaptable to the way we understand a lymphoma definition.
+As new insights come to light and disprove previously held theories, the definition of cancer changes.

-To begin a lymphoma definition, at its most fundamental, 'lymphoma' refers to a disease that originates in blood cells known as lymphocytes.
+Regarding the definition of lymphoma specifically, at its most fundamental it is a disease that originates in blood cells known as lymphocytes.
 Healthy lymphocytes traverse the body by way of the lymphatic system looking for foreign invaders such as bacteria, and their job is simple: kill them.
 In this way, lymphocytes work to keep us healthy and free of illness-causing pathogens.

 The lymphatic system is part of our immune system.
 It includes lymphocytes, a fluid called lymph, a network of fluid vessels, weigh-stations along the network known as nodes, and a handful of organs: notably the spleen, the thymus, the tonsils, and the bone marrow.